ALL ABOUT ZOZOBRA

 The Pageantry of Zozobra

 By 6 p.m., Fort Marcy Park begins to fill in earnest.
 For many this is a tradition: Parents with small children recount tales of the first Zozobra they saw amid an air of friendly and welcoming camaraderie.
 Devout fans show up in Zozobra-themed costumes and jewelry, and vintage Zozobra T-shirts are a prized possession, worn once a year for this special occasion.
 As the festive crowd gathers for this rain-or-shine event, local vendors supply souvenirs and a variety of food and drink options.
 Pets––other than service animals––lawn chairs, and coolers are not allowed on the field, and savvy insiders know to bring a blanket to mark out a space.
-Several hours of musical performance entertains the crowd until official ceremonies begin.
+This famous festival in Santa Fe includes several hours of musical performance that entertains the crowd until official ceremonies begin.

 Towering over the field is the year’s Zozobra.
 In formal dress, he glares down at the crowd with a scowl.
 Over the preceding weeks, the massive paper effigy has been constructed by a talented team sworn and before being hauled up on a 55-foot pole with a 12-foot cross-bar, his head and sections of his insides are laced with explosives.
 The steel wires attached to his arms, head, and mouth allow his movements to be manipulated by a group of skilled animators.
 Until darkness falls, Zozobra remains motionless, a sullen spectator high above the lively festivities taking place below.